We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - More expensive than some competitors

 Simms is the unquestioned leader in the industry when it comes to waders.
-Some notable updates to the 2022 G3 waders include the addition of air mesh suspenders, which are significantly more comfortable than the solid fabric suspenders of the older models.
+Some notable updates to these G3 waders include the addition of air mesh suspenders, which are significantly more comfortable than the solid fabric suspenders of the older models.
 Simms also managed to make the waders more supple and comfortable using a 3-layer Gore-Tex fabric upper section and improved the durability of the lower section using 4-layer Gore-Tex material.
 This results in a more comfortable, breathable wader that’s noticeably more tear and puncture resistant.

 Simms always focuses on building waders and products that solve problems or otherwise improve the angling experience.
 While it’s one of the smallest updates, nowhere is this mindset more noticeable on the G3 than with the removal of the pesky lace hooks on the built-in gravel guards.
 These hooks come standard on nearly all waders, and for the life of me I can’t figure out why.
 They rarely accomplish their limited task, and when they inevitably come unhooked, they create a seemingly magnetic attraction to fly line and cause constant foul-ups.